Nuclear Medicine Technologist

 Step 3: Earn a Nuclear Medicine Technologist Certification (Timeline Varies)

 Certification is highly recommended for nuclear medicine technologists as it demonstrates competency in the field.
-The two primary certification bodies are the Nuclear Medicine Technology Certification Board (NMTCB) or the American Registry of Radiologic Technologists (ARRT).
+The two primary certification bodies are the Nuclear Medicine Technology Certification Board (NMTCB) and the American Registry of Radiologic Technologists (ARRT).
 More details about certification can be found below.

 Step 4: Obtain State Licensure (Timeline Varies)

 At least 30 states require nuclear medicine technologists to be licensed.
-Requirements vary by state, so candidates should contact their local board to ensure they have the necessary qualifications.
+Requirements vary by state, so candidates should contact their local board to ensure they have the qualifications.
 Most states require an exam or national certification, proof of education, and a licensing fee.

 What Do Nuclear Medicine Technologists Do?